 In order to best utilize Session Scheduler, please use the login credentials you've set up on this page as your login credentials on our GDC Mobile App.
 Your login credentials are the same as your registration login.
 You can download the app on iTunes or Google Play.

-Chris Rando (QA Lead, Independent)
+Chris Rando (QA Analyst, Epic Games)

 Location: Room 215, South Hall